-The TOE uses ISC CDK's DRBG which uses HMAC_DRBG(SHA-256).
-Third-party entropy sources (including the PKCS#11 Cryptographic Module's DRBG) are used.
-It is assumed that they provide 8 bits of entropy for each byte they output.
-The ISC CDK's DRBG obtains at least 384-bits of entropy from the third-party source or it fails to initialize and enters its error state.
+The TOE uses ISC CDK's DRBG which uses HMAC_DRBG(SHA-256) and an internal CPU Jitter entropy source providing at least 384-bits of entropy.
+The PKCS#11 Cryptographic Module's DRBG is used to provide additional entropy to the ISC CDK's DRBG.
+It is assumed that the PKCS#11 Cryptographic Module's DRBG provides 8 bits of entropy for each byte they output.
+The ISC CDK's DRBG obtains at least 384-bits of entropy from its internal CPU Jitter entropy source or it fails to initialize and enters its error state.

-The PKCS#11 Cryptographic Module uses CTR_DRBG(AES) with AES-256 and 384-bits of entropy from a hardware source.
+The PKCS#11 Cryptographic Module uses Hash_DRBG(SHA-256) and obtains 384-bits of entropy (256-bit "Seed" and 128-bit "Nonce") from a hardware source.